pradhankukiran/doc-generator/README.md

 - Form-based interface for entering product and manufacturer details
 - Support for multiple EU legislations and standards
-- PDF generation and preview
+- Document preview with print functionality
 - Responsive design with Tailwind CSS

 ## Technologies Used